 - where your personal data may be impossible to permanently delete.
 If this is not reasonably possible, we will put that personal data beyond reasonable use; and

 - where you have shared your personal data with others and therefore made it public.

 - You will not have to pay us a fee to access your personal data (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive, or excessive.
 Alternatively, we could refuse to comply with your request in these circumstances.

 - We may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data (or to exercise any of your other rights).
 This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to speed up our response.

 - We try to respond to all legitimate requests within one month.
 Occasionally we may need an additional two months if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

 How to contact us or make a complaint?

-If you have a complaint about how we use your personal information, we will do our best to fix the problem.
+If you have a complaint about how we use your personal data we will do our best to fix the problem.
 If you are still not happy, you can refer your complaint to a data protection supervisory authority in the EU, country you live or work, or where you think a breach has happened.
 The UK’s supervisory authority is the Information Commissioner’s Office (ICO).
 For more details, you can visit their website at ico.org.uk.

-For the purposes of the data protection laws, the data controller is Monument Bank Limited, company number 10921940, and we have our registered office at 33 Cavendish Square, London, W1G 0PW.
+For the purposes of data protection laws, the data controller is Monument Bank Limited, company number 10921940, and we have our registered office at 33 Cavendish Square, London, W1G 0PW.